10 Feb 2023

 Is drafting a good media release form from scratch difficult?
 We have prepared the following templates for you.
 The templates below have included all the elements covered in the above section.

-Including both access to video and images, both of the forms above allow the releasee to reuse the visuals and audio — free of charge, for any purpose and an indefinite amount of time.
+Including both access to video and images, both of the forms above allow the releasee to reuse the visuals and audio — free of charge, for any purpose, and for an indefinite amount of time.

 Notably, the releasor waives the right to any compensation.
 He or she also grants the releasee to republish the images or videos on any platform.
 The releasor understands that the mediums granted will be the releasee’s property and will not be returned to them.